- Go sea kayaking, golfing, and take a helicopter ride on Hamilton Island

 Rise early today, and enjoy a scenic drive up north to the oldest rainforest in the world.
 From the Kulki Lookout in Cape Tribulation, view scenic mountain peaks and pristine white beaches.
 Witness the rare sight of two UNESCO World Heritage Sites together: the Daintree Rainforest and the Great Barrier Reef—the only place in the world where the rainforest meets the reef.

-Board the Daintree River Cruise to learn about the wildlife environment—the bird habitat, tree snakes, and unique plants, as well as the estuarine crocodile.
+Board the Daintree River Cruise to learn about the wildlife environment—the bird habitat, tree snakes, unique plants, and the estuarine crocodile.
 Then, indulge in a tropical-style lunch at a private rainforest property in the Daintree Rainforest.
 Next, visit the Mossman Gorge Centre, an important cultural hub of the Kuku Yalanji.
-Learn about the indigenous people, who have lived here for 50,000 years—using the local flora and fauna of the wild jungle to survive and thrive.
+Learn about the indigenous people who have lived here for 50,000 years—using the local flora and fauna of the wild jungle to survive and thrive.

 Day 5: Great Barrier Reef tour

 If you are an early riser, join a morning yoga session before boarding a luxury vessel for a full day on the Great Barrier Reef.
 Marine biologists will give you a better understanding of the reef, where you can visit up to three different reef systems and enjoy a delicious gourmet lunch.